 A partial refund will be granted to admitted candidates having to withdraw from the program, provided they present their request in writing at least 60 days before the program start and have a valid reason for withdrawing.
 Complementary supporting documentation may be requested by FERRANDI (e.g. medical certificate).

 Candidates who withdraw from the program less than two months before the program start are not eligible for a refund of the tuition deposit.

 What kind of insurance will I need?

 Students require insurance to cover the following:

-Students may contract this insurance in their home county or through private insurance companies in France, provided that the policy covers the 4 aspects listed above.
+Students may obtain this insurance in their home country or through private insurance companies in France, provided that the policy covers the 4 aspects listed above.

 It is important to know that students enrolled in the Intensive Professional Programs or the Advanced Professional Programs are not eligible for French Social Security (Sécurité Sociale étudiant) which is only available to students enrolled in higher education (university).

 Students who are not citizens of the European Union must apply for a long term student visa (VLS-TS).
 The application can only be filed if you are admitted to the program.